 Sadly, and ominously, there are a surprising number of people who are actually citizens of this country who aren’t happy with it.
 They have felt for a hundred years that it should be overhauled and turned into something our founders wouldn’t recognize.
 They don’t have much regard for us, just other citizens; they feel they should be running everything, and that the government should do just that — govern.
 Rule.
 Dictate.
 Control.

-And they want to be
+And they want to be the government.

 The current administration is obviously, even blatantly, guided by this mindset.
 By his own account, and from a perusal of his mentors and the groups with whom he’s associated throughout his college and political careers, our president has long believed that the Constitution is flawed, inadequate, and increasingly irrelevant to his ideas of governance.